-GK Transformation provide a comprehensive financial and performance benchmarking service to NHS Trusts.
+GK Transformation provide a comprehensive financial and performance benchmarking service to NHS Trusts estates and facilities.
 Whilst the value of Benchmarking should never be overstated, undertaken in a professional manner, it can provide good evidence to support Trusts in developing cost improvement programmes, budget setting and in the identification of potential cost pressures.

 Of course, there are many sources of comparative information available to Trusts, too many to name here, but we believe that only GKT’s proven methodology can deliver meaningful benchmarking information that takes into account the particular and unique aspects of each organisation.
 This is because we take the time and trouble to actually find out how your services are configured, the levels of performance they are achieving and the range of services they are providing.
 All too often benchmarking exercises simply ask you to fill out a form and if you’re lucky they give you a data definition sheet to help you.
 At GKT we believe that this sort of approach, whilst low cost, provides flawed results because the methodology does not take account of the differences in the range or quality of services provided.
 The GKT approach produces far more reliable outcomes.